nathanialwm/nathanialwm/README.md

 Software engineer with specialization in tool and system development, and a deep interest in learning many different things.
 I blend my interpersonal skills, my background in design, and my invesment to clean and efficient coding practices to create tools that work and are easy to use.

-I'm highly experience with Python and am gaining traction in C++.
-I have also many other languages for small-mid level projects such as: C#, Java, Rust, Typescript.
+I'm highly experienced with Python and am gaining traction in C++.
+I have also used many other languages for small-mid level projects such as: C#, Java, Rust, Typescript.

 I am actively seeking internships and full-time junior positions for gameplay engineering/tools engineering and other scripting roles.